Controversy over Abkhaz and South Ossetian independence: Kosovo as a precedent

 In April 2009, Russian Deputy Foreign Minister Alexander Grushko said that Russia would not recognize Kosovo even if the European Union recognized Abkhazia and South Ossetia.
 In May 2009, Konstantin Kosachev, chairman of the Russian State Duma Foreign Affairs Committee, declared that the support of the United States, the NATO and some Pacific countries was "not enough" to consider Kosovo as an independent state.
 In July 2009, President of Abkhazia Sergei Bagapsh responded to allegations that Abkhazia could not be considered independent because there were Russian military and border guards deployed in Abkhazia by stating that Kosovo was declared as independent state while there were 7,000 NATO troops deployed there.
-He said that although Western Sahara was recognized by 48 countries, it did not become an independent country.
-Bagapsh further said that recognition by "serious states" was preferred to recognition by Papua New Guinea and Zimbabwe.
+He said that recognition by a lot of countries was not necessary, and argued that although Western Sahara was recognized by 48 countries, it did not become an independent country.
+Bagapsh further stated that recognition by "serious states" was preferred to recognition by Papua New Guinea and Zimbabwe.

-In September 2009, Russian Permanent Representative to the United Nations, Vitaly Churkin, explained why Kosovo's case was different from Abkhazia and South Ossetia by saying that "the strongest argument is the fact that at the time when Kosovo's authorities made the UDI, nobody was threatening them or putting them in a position where they had to secede.
+In September 2009, Russian Permanent Representative to the United Nations, Vitaly Churkin, explained why Abkhazia and South Ossetia should be internationally recognised and Kosovo not: "the strongest argument is the fact that at the time when Kosovo's authorities made the UDI, nobody was threatening them or putting them in a position where they had to secede.
 On the contrary, Belgrade even went so far as to refrain from exerting any military or economic pressure on Pristina."

 In October 2009, Dmitry Medvedev said that Kosovo's unilateral declaration of independence and the consequences "have confirmed the inadequacy of attempts to adjust the solution of complex international problems to considerations of notorious political expediency."
 The Russian president said, "We consider it unacceptable to do what was done in the Kosovo precedent – to use the lack of progress at negotiations as the reason for unilateral actions, including recognition of new international legal entities."
 He said that comparison between Kosovo and South Ossetia was unacceptable.
 He said, "We are categorically against drawing incorrect parallels between the Balkan events and the events in the Caucasus.
-As concerns South Ossetia – it's our unambiguous, absolutely clear position – it about repelling direct military aggression.
+As concerns South Ossetia – it's our unambiguous, absolutely clear position – it was about repelling direct military aggression.
 And what was done by Russia after that, was done in full accordance with the UN Charter."